For a ports contributor, Poudriere is one of the most important and helpful testing and build tools. Its main features include:

 13.0-CURRENT

-kernel config).
+GENERIC kernel config).

-protocol works but is
+The default svn protocol works but is

 not very secure.
-Using svn+https
+Using svn+https along

 with verifying the remote server's SSL